ggerganov/llama.cpp/README.md

 (Note: some Android devices, like the Zenfone 8, need the following command instead - "export LD_LIBRARY_PATH=/system/vendor/lib64:$LD_LIBRARY_PATH".
 Source: https://www.reddit.com/r/termux/comments/kc3ynp/opencl_working_in_termux_more_in_comments/ )

 For easy and swift re-execution, consider documenting this final part in a .sh script file.
-This will enable you to rerun the process with minimal hassle.
+This will allow you to run `./main (...)` with minimal hassle.

-Place your desired model into the `~/llama.cpp/models/` directory and execute the `./main (...)` script.

 ### Docker